magento/magento2-functional-testing-framework/docs/merge_points/extend-data.md

 # Extend data entities

-Extending a data entity doesn't affect the existing data entity.
+Extending a data entity does not affect the existing data entity.

 In this example we update the quantity to 1001 and add a new piece of data relevant to our extension.
 Unlike merging, this will _not_ affect any other tests that use this data entity.